theRealAph/ScopeLocals/README.md

 need to use the same `ExtentLocal` variable to communicate a different value to the methods *it* calls.
 The requirement is not to change the original binding but to establish a new binding for nested calls.

-As an example consider a second API method of class `Logger`.
+As an example consider this API method of the framework `Logger` class.

-    public void detail(Supplier<String> formatter);
+    public void log(Supplier<String> formatter);

-This method formats and prints a detailed log message when `DETAIL` level logging is enabled.
-If a lower level is enabled then it prints nothing.
-The caller passes in a `Supplier` argument whose `get()` method is called by `detail()` to retrieve the message text.
-Using a `Supplier` avoids the cost of formatting when `DETAIL` logging is disabled.
+This method formats and prints a detailed log message when logging is enabled.
+If logging is disabled it prints nothing.
+The caller passes in a `Supplier` argument whose `get()` method is called by `log()` to retrieve the message text.
+Using a `Supplier` avoids the cost of formatting when logging is disabled.

-`detail()` is a good candidate for the use of rebinding.
-It may get called by a thread which has multiple permissions, not just the `LOG` permission needed to allow logging.
-However, when `detail()` calls `formatter.get()` the called code is only expected to do text processing.
+`log()` is a good candidate for the use of rebinding.
+The `Logger` code is trusted code.
+However, it is expected to call the formatter, which is untrusted code.
+This untrusted code should only need to do text formatting.
 It should not need to do any work that requires permissions.
 It would be ideal if the extent local variable `PERMISSIONS` was bound to an empty `Permissions` instance for the extent of the `get()` call.

-The code for method `detail()` is shown below
+The code for method `log()` is shown below

     class Logger {
-      ...
-      void detail(Supplier<String> formatter) {
+      void log(Supplier<String> formatter) {
+        if (loggingEnabled) {
           // 1.
-Get permissions for request thread and check
-        Permissions permissions = ServerFramework.PERMISSIONS.get();
+Obtain an empty permissions instance Permissions nopermission = Permissions.none();
-        if (!permissions.allowed(LOG)) throw new PermissionException();
           // 2.
-Only print the message if needed if (logLevel < DETAIL) return;
+Rebind PERMISSIONS for extent of formatter get String message = ExtentLocal.where(Server.PERMISSIONS, nopermission)
+                                  .call(() -> formatter.get());
           // 3.
-Obtain an empty permissions instance Permissions nopermission = Permissions.none();
-        // 4.
-Rebind PERMISSIONS for extent of formatter get String message = ExtentLocal.where(ServerFramework.PERMISSIONS, nopermission)
-                                  .call(() -> formatter.get());
-        // 5.
 Print the formatted message
           write(logFile, "DETAIL : %s %s".format(timeStamp(), message));
           ...

-This method includes a permission check at point 1. to ensure that logging is permitted.
-This is followed by a check of the log level at 2., returning if `DETAIL` logging is disabled.
-At point 3. an empty `Permissions` instance is obtained.
-At point 4. `where()` rebinds extent-local `PERMISSIONS` to this empty `Permissions` instance for the extent of the `call()` that follows it.
+The logger obtains an empty `Permissions` instance at point 1. is obtained.
+At point 2. `where()` rebinds extent-local `PERMISSIONS` to this empty `Permissions` instance for the extent of the `call()` that follows it.
 The lambda passed as argument to `call()` invokes `formatter.get()` to retrieve the formatted message.
-If code called from `formatter.get()` tries to use a component service, the permissions check in the service code will retrieve the empty `Permission` instance, leading to a `PermissionException`.
+If code called from `formatter.get()` tries to use the database, the permissions check in the `DBDriver` code will retrieve the empty `Permission` instance, leading to a `InvalidPermissionException`.

 Notice that this example uses the paired methods `where()` and `call()`, whereas the previous example used `where()` and `run()`.
 That is because in